PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Best practices for writing tests
 --------------------------------

-The following guidelines are helpful ways for writing neat, readable, and useful tests.
+The following guidelines are helpful suggestions for writing readable, maintainable, and robust tests.

 * Each function and method should have unit tests that check that it returns the expected results, issues the appropriate warnings, and